husonlab/catrenet/README.md

 ### Other calculations

-- Reaction Precedence DAG – A directed acyclic graph (DAG) that captures the partial ordering of reactions based on their dependencies: if an admissible ordering of reactions exists (ignoring catalysts), this graph represents which reactions must occur before others.
+- Reaction Precedence Network – A directed network that aims at capturing the partial ordering of reactions based on their dependencies: if an admissible ordering of reactions exists (ignoring catalysts), then this graph is a DAG that represents which reactions must occur before others.

 ### Animation